 - 1. Call to Order

-- 2. Roll Call: Carmen Finn, Chad Gramentz, Jake Mathison, Todd Sjoberg and Sara Treiber.
+- 2. Roll Call: Carmen Finn, Jake Mathison, Todd Sjoberg and Sara Treiber.

 - 3. Adopt Agenda (No item of business shall be considered unless it appears on the agenda for the meeting.
 Board members may add items to the agenda prior to adoption of the agenda.)

 - 4. Approval of Minutes

 - a.
-July 7, 2021 Meeting
+October 6, 2021 Meeting

 - 5. Public Hearings

+- Public hearing to consider a Text Amendment to the City of Mora Code of Ordinances, Title XV Land Usage, Chapter 150 Zoning Code, regarding day care facilities in residential districts.
+The proposed text amendment was initiated by the City of Mora.

+- b.
+Public hearing to approve the Comprehensive Plan Update and forward a recommendation of approval to the City Council.

-- 6. Open Forum - 7.
-New Business
+- 6. Open Forum

+- 7. New Business

-- 8. Old Business - a.
-Daycare Facilities in Residential Districts.
-The commission will continue its discussion about Residential and Non-Residential Daycare Facilities located in residential districts. - b.
-Comprehensive Plan Update.
-The commission will review the draft Comprehensive Plan in its entirety, including the draft Comprehensive Plan Land Use Map. - 9.
-Verbal Reports (In addition to the items listed below, each board and staff member will be given the opportunity to share information.)
+8. Old Business

+- 9. Verbal Reports (In addition to the items listed below, each board and staff member will be given the opportunity to share information.) - 10.
+Adjournment
-10. Adjournment

-The next regular meeting is scheduled for Monday, September 13, 2021 at 5:30 PM.
+The next regular meeting is scheduled for Monday, December 13, 2021 at 5:30 PM.